How Many Truck Drivers in the U.S?

 What’s the requirement to be a commercial truck driver in the U.S.?

-Most trucking companies require their drivers to be at least 21 years old, possess a valid driver’s license, have a high school diploma or GED, and pass a background check.
+Most trucking companies require drivers to be at least 21, possess a valid driver’s license, have a high school diploma or GED, and pass a background check.
 However, these requirements vary depending on state regulations.
 In addition, in some areas—namely California, Texas, Illinois, and New York—there are additional steps you must take to qualify for professional driving work.

 Conclusively, as of 2013, there were approximately 1.7 million truck drivers in America; by 2026, however, that number is expected to increase to 2.2 million—at this point, it will still make up only a small percentage of all jobs (only 0.8%).

-This number also doesn’t include contractors or transportation workers outside of trucking companies (like those who handle loading/unloading at ports), so if you add these numbers into consideration, you can see how vital truck driving is!
+This number also doesn’t include contractors or transportation workers outside of trucking companies (like those who handle loading/unloading at ports), so if you consider these numbers, you can see how vital truck driving is!

 You May Also Like